Let's Go! (Chisato Moritaka song)

 "Let's Go!" (レッツ・ゴー!, Rettsu Gō!) is the 31st single by Japanese singer/songwriter Chisato Moritaka.
 Written by Moritaka and Hiromasa Ijichi, the single was released by One Up Music on February 25, 1997.
-Two versions of the single were released: an 8 cm CD single and an EP version on 12-inch LP - both wth different tracks.
+Two versions of the single were released: an 8 cm CD single and an EP version on 12-inch LP - both with different tracks.
 The song was used by Lawson for their store commercials.

 Chart performance

 "Let's Go!" peaked at No. 19 on Oricon's singles chart and sold 93,000 copies.
 It was also certified Gold by the RIAJ.

 Other versions

 Moritaka re-recorded the song and uploaded the video on her YouTube channel on August 29, 2013.
 This version is also included in Moritaka's 2014 self-covers DVD album Love Vol. 5.

 Track listing

 All lyrics are written by Chisato Moritaka; all music is arranged by Yuichi Takahashi.